seschwartz8/BestRestaurantManyToMany.Solution/README.md

 ## WHAT WE WORKED ON 03.19.20

 - Updated Best Restaurant project to include Review objects within restaurants
+- Updated Best Restaurants project to have css/styles
 - Interview prep/whiteboarding questions
 - Continued research and practice problems on advanced topics, since we finished the day's work